react-dnd/react-dnd/README.md

 * `acceptDrop(item, e, recordedDropEffect: DropEffect?)` — optionally implement this method to perform some action when drop occurs.
 If `recordedDropEffect` is not falsy, some nested drop target has already handled drop.

-* `getDropEffect(effectsAllowed): DropEffect?` — optionally implement this method to specify drop effect that will be used by some browser for cursor, and will be passed to drag source's `endDrag`.
+* `getDropEffect(effectsAllowed: Array<DropEffect>): DropEffect?` — optionally implement this method to specify drop effect that will be used by some browser for cursor, and will be passed to drag source's `endDrag`.
 If returned, drop effect must be one of the `effectsAllowed` specified by drag source.

 ===================